aaron-grau/curic/javascript/readings/js-intro-01.md

 *We will talk about this `prototype` later, but for now just now that a class's methods are defined on it*

-### ES6 Additional Feature: Template Literals
+### Template Literals

 Template Literals are a new feature in ES6.
-Be sure not to use them when working in environments that are not ES6-compatible.

 With ES6, we can now use string interpolation, much like in Ruby.